 Helping Instead of Selling

 Long gone are the days of blindly following a bottom line.
-With the surge in ethical branding and increased corporate consciousness, the goal of marketing has shifted.
+With the surge in ethical branding and increased corporate consciousness, the goal of dental marketing strategies has shifted.

 With these misconceptions out of the way, it’s time to get down to specifics.
-These do’s and don’ts will help you and your staff promote you practice and advocate for your patients while avoiding the most common pitfalls of a bad sales pitch.
+These do’s and don’ts will help you and your staff promote your dental practice and advocate for your patients while avoiding the most common pitfalls of a bad sales pitch.

 5 DOs and DON’Ts of Dental Marketing Strategies